zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Guinevere ends our story by saying, “How can you ar gue with that logic?”
 “Logic (logic) is thinking, usually thinking in a rational , intelligent way.
 In some cases, it means following certain formal rules of reasoning, of thinking, of logic.
 We think about Aristotle and his writings about logic.
 In th is case, Guinevere is saying that it's difficult to try to convince Lance that he's w rong because he has this set of reasons that don't seem to allow for anyone to diff er with him.
 That's why she says, “How can you argue with that logic?”
 Sometime s we might say that when we think the person is correct and they are saying something we agree with – sometimes we might say this expression or use this expression when we think the person’s ideas are a little crazy and there is no way we could agree with them.
 It can have opposite meanings.
 I'm not sure w hich meaning it has for Guinevere.

-Now let's listen to the dialogue, this time at a no rmal speed.
+Now let's listen to the dialogue, this time at a normal speed.

 [start of story]